freedomofpress/securedrop/docs/network_firewall.rst

 local network, so the *Admin Workstation* needs to be directly connected.
-Once it is installed, SSH will be available remotely (as an authenticated Tor Hidden Servce) and you will not necessarily need to connect the *Admin Workstation* directly to adminster the servers - although you will still need to connect it directly to administer the network firewall.
+Once it is installed, SSH will be available remotely (as an authenticated Tor Hidden Servce) and you will not necessarily need to connect the *Admin Workstation* directly to administer the servers - although you will still need to connect it directly to administer the network firewall.
 Since there isn't another NIC to connect the Admin Workstation to, we recommend using a small switch on the LAN (the